 Student Parking Fees:

 |Quarterly Everyday Permit||$65|

 |Quarterly 2-Day (M/W or T/TH) Permit||$35|

 Students: If your permit does not match one of the images below it is invalid.

-Student Everyday/2-Day and Discount Permits (valid during Spring 2021 Quarter only)
+Student Everyday/2-Day Pass (valid during Fall Quarter 2021 only)

 Employees: If your permit does not match the image below it is invalid